AquaScaleEurope

 Análisis Geológico y de Infraestructura

-- Factor Geológico: The local municipal supply (managed by EMASESA) yields a base hardness of 219 mg/L. Seasonal fluctuations average 3%.
+• Factor Geológico: The local municipal supply (managed by EMASESA) yields a base hardness of 219 mg/L. Seasonal variation of ±5–10% is typical in regions with mixed surface/groundwater sourcing.

 Seville Water Quality Zone